Thompson-Okanagan Economic Region Workforce Insights

 Jobs Added or Lost by Month

-Employment levels decreased by 5,100 jobs in the most recent month and decreased by 1,900 jobs compared to the same month last year.
+Employment levels decreased by 2,100 jobs from the previous month and increased by 17,000 jobs compared to the same month last year.

-In the most recent month, there was a net decreased by 5,100 jobs.
-Over the last year, the labor market has seen a net decreased by 1,900 jobs in total.
+In the most recent month, employment decreased by 2,100 jobs.
+Over the last year, the labor market has increased by 17,000 jobs.

 Loading...